 Image Acquisition and Overlap

-Depending on the type of camera and the type of object/scene, the following acquisition patterns result from given requirements:
+Depending on the type of object/scene and the type of camera used, the following acquisition patterns are used:

 Panoramic acquisition along corridor